oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 loss.
 The information content of an IPv4 address can therefore be no greater than 4 bytes (32 bits), and an information model would define the IPv4 address type as a byte sequence of length 4.
-Expanding the example to include a full RFC 791 IP header:
+Expanding the example to include a full RFC 791 IP header illustrates some of the equivalent terms used to describe logical and lexical values:

-* An Information Model datatype defines the essential information content of an IP Header
+* An Information Model abstract datatype defines the "essential content" of an IP Header
-* An IP packet being processed within a device or application is modeled as:
+* An IP packet being processed within a device or application is:
-  * Information theory: information content
+  * Information theory: information, entropy, or essential content
+  * RDF: logical value in a value space
   * IM: logical value (instance of the IP Header abstract datatype, internal representation)
   * DM: an internal representation specific to a concrete data format
-  * RDF: a (logical) value in a value space
 * An IP packet transmitted over the wire or stored in a packet capture file is:
   * Information theory: a sequence of channel symbols (bytes or characters)
+  * RDF: lexical value in the lexical space defined by a data format
   * IM: physical value (instance of the IP Header abstract datatype, external representation)
   * DM: physical value (instance of an IP Header concrete datatype)
-  * RDF: a lexical value in a lexical space (data format)

-The fact that one external representation of an RFC 791 IP header is 24 bytes demonstrates that its information content can be no greater than 24 bytes regardless of what other data formats may be used.
-Lexical data values are concrete visualizable representations of information, but information itself is an abstract concept that focuses on meaning.
+The fact that one external representation of an IP header is 24 bytes demonstrates that a lexical value communicates no more than 24 bytes of information regardless of what data format is used.
+Lexical values are concrete visualizable representations of information, but information itself is an abstract concept that focuses on meaning.
 As described in [[YTLee](#ytlee)]'s 2008 paper on information modeling:

 > The conceptual view is a single, integrated definition of the data within an enterprise that is unbiased toward any single